 There is a new Chanel handbag, named the ‘31’, with a generous shopper shape combining both smooth and quilted leather, printed cotton canvas or tweed.
 Some large bags in shearling were also evident.
 The 11.12 Chanel handbag was adorned with rhinestoned bark motifs, and the iconic Gabrielle bag returned in a mini version to match the outfits.
 In addition, Chanel’s signature camellia was transformed into a sparkling evening bag.

 Evening wear was sophistication pushed to the extreme: Chanel’s little black dress was at its most refined while other fragile dresses in embroidered tulle and organza also made their mark, worn underneath a quilted down jacket finished with braid.
 Leather and lace combined over a little black dress with draped sleeves; leather was also shown as trousers, worn with a chiffon blouse with multiple ruffles at the elbows.

 There was so much to see, so much to absorb… sheath dresses with chevroned ribbons, crepe blouses quilted at the shoulder and the wrists, black velvet barely powdered with silver, faux fur capes with feathers…

 Chanel’s latest collection is magnificent, another coup by Lagerfeld who knows no bounds.

-If you would like to find out more about the new collection, let Baroque Access assist.
-Contact us right away, email@example.com and we will provide you with all the information you require.
+If you would like to find out more about this exceptional collection, or would like to find out where to purchase pieces from Chanel’s Fall/Winter 2018/19 Ready To Wear, let Baroque Access assist.
+Mail us right away, email@example.com, and we will help you in every way possible.